icann/rdap-conformance-tool/validator/README.md

 # RDAP Conformance Validator

-Validator for the RDAP conformance tool
+Validator library module for the RDAP conformance tool

 # Architecture of json validation